-\paragraph{Conclusion.}\ssll Boundary universality in disordered or nonunitary critical points is both conceptually rich and poorly constrained, since familiar tools such as the $g$-theorem need not apply and multifractal scaling can appear at the boundary.
-At the Nishimori multicritical point of the 2D RBIM, where bulk criticality is by now well studied but boundary criticality has remained largely unexplored, we develop a tensor-network BCFT pipeline that directly extracts universal boundary data from the lattice and provides quantitative BCFT data of Nishimori boundary criticality.
-Looking forward, it would be valuable to generalize the framework to interfaces, corners, and disordered boundary ensembles, and explore possible generalization of the $g$-theorem at Nishimori point~\cite{patil2025shannon}.
+\paragraph{Conclusion.}\ssll Boundary universality at disordered or nonunitary critical points, exemplified by the Nishimori point, remains conceptually rich yet underexplored.
+Our work provides the first systematic BCFT characterization of Nishimori boundary criticality, identifying its conformal boundary conditions and associated boundary conformal data, and connects them to boundary decoding transitions in surface codes.
+Looking forward, it would be valuable to generalize this framework to interfaces, corners, and disordered boundary ensembles, and to explore possible generalizations of the $g$-theorem at the Nishimori point~\cite{patil2025shannon}.

 {\it Acknowledgments:} We thank Shuo Liu and Zhou-Quan Wan for helpful discussions.
 Numerical simulations were carried out with the ITENSOR \verb|C++| package~\cite{itensor}.
 This work is supported in part by a start-up fund (S.-K.~J.) at Tulane University.
 The work of S.Y. is supported by China Postdoctoral Science Foundation (Certificate Number: 2024M752760).
 S.Y. would like to thank Tulane University for its hospitality during the visit when this work was initiated.